 One more thing I would state.
 Light-duty is not, in and of itself, a bad thing.
 It can be beneficial for an injured worker to continue to come into work rather than get into the routine of not working.
 Attendance at work is also helpful in demonstrating to your employer that you want to be a part of the team and generally you end up with more money in your pocket than if you were to sit at home.

-If you have any questions about requirements of light-duty, your best bet is to contact a knowledgeable attorney about the issue.
+If you have any questions about the requirements of light-duty, your best bet is to contact a knowledgeable attorney about the issue.
+Give us a call or contact us through our online form today.